Im4dENSEA/TPJava_TADJOURI_SAHNOUNE/README.md

 ## **2 – Creating a TCP Client-Server** ##

-### Structure ###
 * TCPServer.java: A basic TCP server that handles one client at a time.
 * TCPClient.java: A client that establishes a TCP connection and exchanges messages with the server.

 How to run:
-1. Compile the code : Place all .java files in the same directory.Open a terminal and navigate to the directory with cd command.
-Use command javac to compile the .java file: javac UDPClient.java UDPServer.java
 2. Run the application: Start the TCP server on a specific port (java TCPServer 9090) and in an other terminal, run the TCP client (java TCPClient localhost 9090) and send messages.

 Here are the terminal screenshots: